-Lamarr was married and divorced a total of six times and had two children and one adopted son.
+PersonalHedy was married and divorced a total of six times and had two children and one adopted son.
+So many divorces with children involved would make very complicated cases for any Dallas family law attorney today.
 After divorcing Friedrich Mandl in 1937 she was married to Gene Markey, screenwriter and producer, from 1939-41, then John Loder, actor, from 1943-47.
-In 1951 she married restauranteur and nightclub owner Ernest Stauffer, then Texas oilman W. Howard Lee from 1953-60, who later became the husband of another film star, Gene Tierney.
-Finally from 1963-5 she was married to her divorce lawyer, Lewis J. Boies.
+In 1951 she married restaurateur and nightclub owner Ernest Stauffer, then Texas oilman W. Howard Lee from 1953-60, who later became the husband of another film star, Gene Tierney.
+Finally from 1963-5 she was married to her busy divorce lawyer, Lewis J. Boies.
 In 1942 she also found time to become engaged to two actors, Fred Doederlein and later, George Montgomery.

 Hedy Lamarr died in Florida on January 19, 2000, aged 85.

 Storm in a Water Glass (as Hedy Kiesler)

 Die Koffer des Herrn O.F.(as Hedy Kiesler)

 I Take This Woman

 Come Live with Me